 A heart, to me, is the perfect explanation of symmetry being something you can fold in half and it reflects back onto itself.
 A definition (on Google) of symmetry includes the words – “…refers to a sense of harmonious and beautiful proportion and balance”.
 I like that!

 There have been so many lovely examples in other posts on this topic – of buildings, reflections and clever pictures – take a look here.

-On this Valentine’s day weekend, I offer my photo of a heart as my heartfelt example of symmetry.
+On this Valentine’s day, I offer my photo of a heart as my heartfelt example of symmetry.

 Are you on Instagram?
 Check out Deb’s World here: Instagram for photo updates